jumiverse/jumiverse.github.io/preview/2023-01-23-health-data.md

 # Goal
 Clearly vizualising your health status

-1. gather your data as csv
+1. Gather your data as csv
-2. Plot
+2. Load the data from csv file into a pandas DataFrame
+3. Extract statistics
+4. Analyze, and plot the data
+5. Plot pie chart to see the percentage of different data, such as
-steps
+- steps
-heart rate
+- heart rate
-food
+- food
 5. Identify improvement points

 ## Links